American green tree frog: Androgens

-Androgens, such as dihydrotestosterone and testosterone, are the primary energy resource for American green tree frogs when engaging in acoustic signal calling.
 When a male frog engages in vocalization either for aggression or mate attraction, androgen energy stores are used and become depleted.
 Interestingly, glucocorticoids, such as corticosterones, also appear to change during calling behavior.
 According to the Energetics-Hormone Vocalization model, glucocorticoid levels in males will rise as androgen levels decrease following vocalization.
 When observing hormonal levels in both calling and satellite non-calling males, reduced androgen levels and elevated glucocorticoid levels are found among satellite non-calling males compared to calling males.
 These observations suggest a possible mechanism dictating vocalization and the alternation between calling and non-calling behavior in the green tree frog.
 Further study is required however on the relationship between glucocorticoids and male vocalization to consider causality.

-The causality of vocalization by androgens is also limited by the American green tree frog’s social environment.
+The causality of vocalization by androgens is also limited by the American green tree frog's social environment.
 According to one study, androgens themselves were not sufficient to initiate call signals in male frogs when in the presence of social stimuli such as other frog choruses.
 This suggests that androgens on their own may provide males with enough motivation to call, but they may also require additional social context to produce various call signals during situations such as mating.